 Installation: 3 videos (á 4:04), appropriated and altered film poster, reprint of a postcard from 1860 (shows the appearance of the Lady of Guadalupe to Maximilian and Charlotte, the Emperor and Empress of Mexico)

 According to historical writings, Maximilian took at face value the statements of the French emperor Napoleon III: In Mexico, the peoples did not want anything else than a Habsburg as emperor.
 Maximilian allegedly did not know that Benito Juárez had already been proclaimed as president.
 Was it his will to govern, naivety, nescience or just ignorance to assume the imperial crown?
-Although we are not able to follow up these questions, Cantinflas and Medel present in their parody a couple that is solely indulged in themselves without any concerns whatsoever.
-With the help of costumes, the historical carriage at the Chapultepec Castle in Mexcio City and through the comic use of language Cantinflas and Medel make fun of them.
+Cantinflas and Medel present in their parody a couple that is solely indulged in themselves with no concerns whatsoever.
+With the help of costumes, the historical carriage at the Chapultepec Castle in Mexico City Cantinflas and Medel make fun of them through drag performance and the comic use of language.

 Download Dramatis personae (pdf)